lanhdev/interviewbit-challenges/Arrays/Triplets_with_Sum_between_given_range/README.md

 Under case 3, we have two numbers in range A and one number in range C. We just have to worry about overflow (because to the presence of an integer from range C, we are sure that their sum will be greater than 1).
 To avoid overflow, let's suppose that we select the two smallest values in A and the smallest value in C. If the sum of those numbers is in the range `(1, 2)`, then this case has occurred.

 Case 4 will be similar to case 2.
 Under case 4, we have one number in range A and two numbers in range B. We have to worry about overflow.
-To avoid overflow, let's suppose that we select the two smallest values in BB.
-Let's call the sum of those numbers s.
+To avoid overflow, let's suppose that we select the two smallest values in B. Let's call the sum of those numbers s.
 The range of ss will be `[4/3, 2]`.
 So we just need to determine if there is a value in A that is less than 2−s.
 Not bad.

 Case 5 is pretty easy as well.
 We have to worry about overflow.
 To avoid overflow, let's suppose that we select the smallest value in A, the smallest value in B, and the smallest value in C. If the sum of those numbers is in the range (1,2), then this case has occurred.

 So, to solve the problem, we just check to see if case 1, 2, 3, 4, or 5 is satisfied.
-Each case can be checked in O(n) time.
+Each case can be checked in `O(n)` time.

 We can conclude that for all the 5 possible cases, we just need 3 largest values in range A, 2 smallest in range B, 2 smallest in range A and the smallest in range C. There are a lot of methods, choose anyone to find them.